The Men Around Lucy

-The Men Around Lucy (German:Die Männer um Lucie) is a 1931 American drama film directed and produced by Alexander Korda and starring Liane Haid, Walter Rilla and Oskar Karlweis.
+The Men Around Lucy (German: Die Männer um Lucie) is a 1931 German-language American drama film directed and produced by Alexander Korda and starring Liane Haid, Walter Rilla and Oskar Karlweis.
 Made at the Joinville Studios in Paris, it is one of several multi-language versions of the 1930 film Laughter, with distribution in Germany by UFA as part of the Parufamet agreement.
 The movie is considered lost.